Climate campaigners renew call to action for ministers 100 days before Cop26

 “Credit to the government for having those talks,” Mr Polanski, 38, added.
 “But words are not enough.”

-Turning to next week’s ministerial meeting – one in a series of talks being held to discuss plans for Cop26 before it goes ahead – the Green Party member stressed he was “supportive of the fact there’s even a meeting” but suggested little is expected to come of it.
+Turning to next week’s ministerial meeting – one in a series of talks being held to discuss plans for Cop26 before it goes ahead between 1-12 November – the Green Party member stressed he was “supportive of the fact there’s even a meeting” but suggested little is expected to come of it.

 “Previous experience has shown that too often those meetings are a time for people to network, talk about things and do press interviews, but not actually make that meaningful change,” he said, adding: “What actually needs to be the watchword of this conference is ‘what action are you taking?’”.